 Uganda is a landlocked country in Eastern Africa.
-It is surrounded by Kenya, South Sudan, the Democratic Republic of Congo, Rwanda, and Tanzania.
-The capital city is Kampala, which has a population of over 36 million people.
 The country is known for its large lakes, including Lake Albert, Lake Edward, and Lake Kyoga, in addition to the infamous Lake Victoria.
 Uganda is situated at the East African plateau, and while largely equatorial, it still experiences sporadic rainfall throughout the year.
 Here are the best places to teach abroad in Uganda.

 If you intend to establish a teaching career in Uganda, it is best to have a bachelor's degree in education at the very least.
-With a bachelors degree in hand, foreign teachers can qualify for job posts in schools with more sufficient pay scales.
+With a bachelor’s degree in hand, foreign teachers can qualify for job posts in schools with more sufficient pay scales.
 A TEFL certificate won’t hurt either, as it shows a competence to teach the English language, even if you are not a licensed teacher or an education major.
 Here’s the most popular type of teaching job in Uganda.